Marilyn Ivy: Articles

 Ivy, Marilyn.
 1998.
 "Mourning the Japanese Thing," in Nicholas B. Dirks, ed., In Near Ruins: Cultural Theory of the End of the Century.
 Minneapolis: University of Minnesota Press.

 Ivy, Marilyn.
 1996.
 "Tracking the Mystery Man with the 21 Faces."
-Critical Inquiry 23: pages 11-36.
+Critical Inquiry 23: pages 11–36.

 Ivy, Marilyn.
 1996.
 "Ghostlier Demarcations: Textual Fantasy and the Origins of Japanese Nativist Ethnology."
-In Culture and Contexture: Readings in Anthropology and Literary Study, edited by E. Valentine Daniel and Jeffrey M. Peck, 296–322.
+In Culture and Contexture: Readings in Anthropology and Literary Study, edited by E. Valentine Daniel and Jeffrey M. Peck, pages 296–322.
 Berkeley: The University of California Press.

 Ivy, Marilyn.
 1993.
 "Have You Seen Me?: Recovering the Inner Child in Late Twentieth-Century America."
-Social Text, number 37:2 pages 27-252.
+Social Text, number 37:2 pages 27–252.

 Ivy, Marilyn.
 1989.
 “Critical Texts, Mass Artifacts: The Consumption of Knowledge in Postmodern Japan.”
 In Postmodernism and Japan, edited by H.D.
 Harootunian and Masao Miyoshi, pages 21–46.
 Durham and London: Duke University Press.